Pearls of Africa Special Needs Centres

 Go to our Get Involved Page to find out how you can support us.

 PASNEC operates on two sites at Kanyanya and Seguku and are part of an extremely limited provision for children with special needs in Uganda.
-Now that both are firmly established, they are able to provide help for both day and residential pupils ranging from 2 year olds to teenagers, especially girls with funding from UK Aid.
+Now that both are firmly established, they are able to provide help for both day and residential pupils ranging from from primary school children to adults, especially girls with funding from UK Aid.

 Both centres give quality of life, love and acceptance to persons with special needs in a holistic manner.
-They provide high quality sustainable educational and vocational services.
+They try to provide high quality sustainable educational and vocational services.

 Aims and Services